 Renting vs. buying is one of the most popular topics when it comes to the housing market.

-Whether you are moving out of your parent's house or simply want to relocate, you have to choose to rent or buy a house or apartment.
+Whether you are moving out of your parent's house or simply want to relocate, you have to choose the option that makes the most financial sense.

 This is where the difficulty lies: choosing one.

 If you are stuck on this question, or want to learn more about each one, look no further.

 In this guide, we will be giving a complete overview of the differences, as well as the pros and cons, between renting and buying.
 In the end, we will also give some examples of cities where renting is better and some where buying is better to get you started with your search.

 To begin, let's go over some of the key differences between renting and buying.

 Renting vs. Buying: Key Differences